sukerokushin/FF5GBAScriptPort-ChicagoFont/README.md

-# FF5GBAScriptPortLotCFont
+# Final Fantasy V GBA Script Port - Legend of the Crystal Font Edit
-Porting the Legend of the Crystals font table to the excellent GBA script port patch (WiP)
+Work in progress